M66B/FairEmail/FAQ.md

 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
 * S/MIME encryption: only PGP encryption will be supported, see [this FAQ](#user-content-faq12) for more information.
 * ActiveSync: there are no maintained, open source libraries providing the ActiveSync protocol, so this cannot be added.
-* Automatically go to the next message on deleting a message: since the 'next' message can either be an older or a newer message this would be confusing.
-You can disable auto closing in the advanced options and use the bottom navigation bar instead.

 Since FairEmail is meant to be privacy friendly, the following will not be added:

 * Open links without confirmation
 * Show original message without confirmation
 * Hide addresses by default: addresses play an important role in determining if a message is authentic
-* Direct file/folder access: for security/privacy reasons apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider)
+* Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider)

 Confirmation or hiding the addresses section is just one tap, which is just a small price for better privacy.
 Note that your contacts could unknowingly send malicious messages if they got infected with malware.